 First, if you really want a carry-on with you so you can jet off the plane to a meeting or catch a train, use one of the co-branded United cards to book your flight.
 This is the easiest way to ensure you can bring both your personal item and carry-on on board even with a basic economy ticket.

-If you don’t have one of the co-branded cards, don’t try to sneak a carry-on bag on board—it’s unlikely to work.
-When they stop you, you’ll be on the hook for the standard checked bag fee of $25 plus the additional $25 gate handling fee.
+If you don’t have one of the co-branded cards, don’t try to sneak a carry-on bag onboard—it’s unlikely to work.
+When they stop you, you’ll be on the hook for the standard checked bag fee of $30 plus the additional $25 gate handling fee.

 Rather than going through this hassle and paying double, plan ahead by putting everything you can in a checked bag and only keeping essentials such as medicines in your personal item.
 By checking the bag at the United check-in desk, you’ll still have to cover the checked bag fee—but it will be half of what you’d pay at the gate.

-Finally, if you’re going to check a bag, pay for it with a credit card that will reimburse you for the cost.
+Finally, if you’re going to check a bag, pay for it with a credit card where you can use your points to pay for charges on your statement!

 While you might have a carry-on bag, using one of these cards can offset any extra cost you will be charged.
 Keep in mind that to use an American Express airline fee credit on checked bags with United, you must designate United as your selected airline before making the purchase.